-First of all it is important to realize that Social media marketing is based on long term brand – to market engagement, this doesn’t mean that you can’t campaign for a specific product, but it does mean that you can’t raid the metaphorically placed cookie jar in a way that is not accepted by your target audience.
+First of all, it is important to realize that social media marketing is based on long term branding – to market engagement, this doesn’t mean that you can’t campaign for a specific product, but it does mean that you can’t raid the metaphorically placed cookie jar in a way that is not accepted by your target audience.
 Quick killings can be made, but have to be dealt with responsibly “and importantly” with the right amount of support.

 So let’s begin!

-Famous Quote: Start by doing what’s necessary; then do what’s possible; and suddenly you are doing the impossible – Saint Francis of Asissi.
+Famous Quote: Start by doing what’s necessary; then do what’s possible, and suddenly you are doing the impossible – Saint Francis of Asissi.

-1. What do you want to gain and obtain from social media?
+- What do you want to gain and obtain from social media?

-2. What does your business offer that people would want to discuss?
+- What does your business offer that people would want to discuss?

-The easiest thing to do at this point is to discuss solutions, however we really want to obtain knowledge and information on a variety of subjects before this becomes relevant.
+The easiest thing to do at this point is to discuss solutions, however, we really want to obtain knowledge and information on a variety of subjects before this becomes relevant.

+At the outset, it is vital to start with a clear picture of what your business looks like socially.
 You need to think about what interest you would like to gain and how you envisage that your target audience wants to discuss about it.
 A good way to at first implement this is to talk with your nearest colleagues and your management team (don’t contact any of your audience or clients at this time).

-Move on to the following two questions and again answer them using the same completion method that you used previously:
+Move on to the following questions and again answer them using the same completion method that you used previously:

-What does your present business model look like and how adaptable is it operationally towards social media marketing?
+- What does your present business model look like and how adaptable is it operationally towards social media marketing?

-3. What channels do you presently sell through.
+- What channels do you presently sell through.

-4. How do they support social media or vice versa how are they supported by social media?
+- How do they support social media or vice versa how are they supported by social media?